kennyhyun/word-resume/readme.md

 # Word resume generator

-Generate docx resume from yaml data
+Generate docx resume from yaml data using [docx](https://github.com/dolanmiu/docx)

 * Avoid hassles like updating dates and focus on the contents.
 * Generate Uptodate resume instantly